 This is followed by socializing with co-workers, conducting personal business, taking personal calls and long lunch breaks.

-Because Internet usage abuse makes up most of the unproductive time at work, businesses are already responding and doing something about it.
+Because Internet usage abuse makes up most of the unproductive time at work, businesses are already responding by doing measures to monitor employees.

 45% of employers are tracking content using network level software, 43% also monitor email 43% even store and review computer files.